Do you want to Save More Taxes?

 What is Section 80TTB?

-This section is responsible for granting a deduction up to Rs 50, 000 p.a. to interest on fixed deposits and on savings accounts to the senior citizens that are people above 60 years.
-The same deduction is valid for the interests on fixed deposits.
-There is a difference in the deductions given to the senior citizens and the deduction given to the others.
-The first deduction is valid for both interests from savings accounts and fixed deposits whereas the latter is only meant for the savings accounts.
+This section is responsible for granting a deduction of up to Rs 50,000 p.a. on interest on fixed deposits and savings accounts to senior citizens who are above 60 years old.
+The same deduction is valid for interest on fixed deposits.
+There is a difference between the deductions given to senior citizens and the deductions given to others.
+The first deduction is valid for both interests from savings accounts and fixed deposits, whereas the latter is only meant for savings accounts.

 Q- Is interest earned on SB Account taxable?